pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Will Durant

 "A great civilization is not conquered from without until it has destroyed itself within."
 --Will Durant

+"Tolerance grows only when faith loses certainty."
+--Will Durant

 "It's only after we've lost everything that we're free to do anything."